 by Dave Ramsey

-I credit his Financial Peace program with helping us pay off $54,500 of debt in only 20 months and I like his books as much as I liked his course.
+I credit his Financial Peace program with helping us pay off $54,500 of debt in only 20 months, and his books are very easy reads.

 The Total Money Makeover lays out Ramsey’s 7 Baby Steps to financial freedom and gives you a framework to pay off your debt, save money, and achieve financial peace in your life.

-Love him or hate him, I still think this book is a must-read.
+Dave fan or not, this this book is still a must-read.

 Bonus Book: Smart Money Smart Kids